learn-co-curriculum/dsc-dealing-missing-data/README.md

 #### Categorical data

-This one is the easiest -- just treat missing values as its own category!
+This one is the easiest -- just treat missing values as its own category.
 This may require replacing missing values with a string to denote this, as your model will still likely throw errors if the actual `NaN` values are not replaced.
 In that case, just replace the `NaN` values with the string `'NaN'`, or another string that makes it obvious that this value is `'missing'`.

 #### Numerical data

 Often, missing values inside a continuously-valued column will cause all sorts of havoc in your models, so leaving the `NaN`s alone isn't usually an option here.
 Instead, consider using **_Coarse Classification_**, also referred to as **_Binning_**.
 This allows us to convert the entire column from a numerical column to a categorical column by binning our data into categories.
 For instance, we could deal with the missing values in the `Age` column by creating a categorical column that separates each person into 10-year age ranges.
 Anybody between the ages of 0 and 10 would be a `1`, 11 to 20 would be a `2`, and so on.

-Once we have binned the data in a new column, we can throw out the numerical version of the column, and just leave the missing values as one more valid category inside our new categorical column!
+Once we have binned the data in a new column, we can throw out the numerical version of the column, and just leave the missing values as one more valid category inside our new categorical column.

 ## Summary